Renyuan Liu

 G. Gao*, R. Liu, M. Wang and Q. Fu*, A Computationally Efficient Neuronal Model for Collision Detection With Contrast Polarity-Specific Feed-Forward Inhibition.
 Biomimetics, vol. 9, no. 11, p.
 650, 2024 (JCR Q1, IF = 3.4).

 C. Fang*, H. Zhou, R. Liu, and Q. Fu*, A neuromorphic binocular framework fusing directional and depth motion cues towards precise collision prediction.
-Accepted at Neurocomputing (JCR Q1, IF = 6.5).
+Neurocomputing, 131660 (JCR Q1, IF = 6.5).

 H. Zhou, C. Fang, R. Liu, and Q. Fu, A Bio-Plausible Neural Network Integrating Motion and Disparity Pathways for Looming Perception.
-Accepted at Acta Electronica Sinica (CCF-A, in Chinese).
+Acta Electronica Sinica, p.1-16, 2025 (CCF-A in Chinese Category).

 J. Huang*, Z. Qin, M. Wang, R Liu, and Q. Fu*, A Biomimetic Collision Detection Visual Neural Model Coordinating Self-and-Lateral Inhibitions.
-The 14th International Conference on Biomimetic and Biohybrid Systems (Living Machines 2025).
+The 14th International Conference on Biomimetic and Biohybrid Systems (Living Machines 2025)(Oral).

 Honors and Awards

-Provincial First Prize, Chinese Collegiate Computing Competition (4C)
+First Prize (Provincial; Top 3%), Chinese Collegiate Computing Competition (4C)

-May 2025Honorable Mention, Mathematical Contest in Modeling (MCM)
+May 2025Honorable Mention (International), Mathematical Contest in Modeling (MCM)

 “Greater Bay Area Cup” Guangdong-Hong Kong-Macao Financial Mathematics Modeling Competition